Kimono My House: Sound

 Although the tonal quality was markedly inferior to a Wurlitzer or a Fender Rhodes – Mael later described the piano setting on the Electra-Piano as "incredibly terrible" – the RMI had several notable advantages for a touring musician.
 Unlike the electro-mechanical Wurlitzer and Rhodes, the RMI was a completely solid-state instrument, with each note generated by its own dedicated LC oscillator circuit, so it was both more robust and lighter than a Wurlitzer, and the tone generator circuits were very stable and did not drift out of tune, which was a common problem for many early electronic performance keyboards like the Minimoog synthesiser.
 To compensate for the very basic sound of the Electra-Piano, Mael fed the instrument through an Echoplex tape echo unit, giving it the highly distinctive "shimmer" that features prominently on their breakthrough single "This Town Ain't Big Enough for Both of Us".

 Ron Mael: "It was the first time I was really aware that technology can give some kind of mystery to the sound.
 There was a kind of haunting quality to the RMI with the Echoplex.
 Real tape delay gave it a little of a wobbly feel.
 That sound, these days, you can approximate it, but to get that thing, you need the old gear.
 I'm not a big collector of vintage gear, but I kept that Echoplex, 'cause it's just such a beautiful machine."

-The visuals were aided and abetted by the physical presence of the group.
+The visuals were aided and abetted by the physical presence of the band.
 Ron and Russell milked their peculiar image, with Ron's toothbrush moustache, reserved wardrobe and usually silent demeanour sat in diametrical opposition to his younger brother's long curly hair and energetic and flamboyant stage persona.
-Taken together, the sound and look of the group caused a sensation, producing what seemed to the mass audience to be an "overnight success".
+Taken together, the sound and look of the band caused a sensation, producing what seemed to the mass audience to be an "overnight success".

-What sounds like a honking saxophone line at the end of ”Equator”, is in fact a mellotron played by Ron Mael; the seductive whispers on the track are delivered by a sped-up Russell Mael.
+What sounds like a honking saxophone line at the end of "Equator", is in fact a Mellotron played by Ron Mael.